Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Purple board offers superior performance in extreme moisture conditions.
 This product works well behind shower surrounds and in steam shower applications.

 Regular maintenance extends the life of mildew-resistant installations.
-Proper cleaning and ventilation prevent moisture buildup that overwhelms protective treatments.
+Proper cleaning and ventilation will prevent moisture buildup that overwhelms protective treatments.

 Drywall Waterproofing Repair